-- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because it failed to establish P&Ps between 6 October 2011 and 25 June 2017, and thereafter PCPs between 26 June 2017 and 26 January 2025.
-Between 26 June 2017 and 26 January 2025, it failed to undertake CMRA on all eight in-scope files reviewed and did not have a satisfactory way of assessing client and matter risk.
-Furthermore, Between 26 June 2017 and 24 November 2024, it failed to sufficiently scrutinise source of funds on four (out of eight) in-scope files reviewed and did not obtain appropriate identification and (or) verification documentation on three (out of eight) in-scope files reviewed. - 5.3 The SRA considers the impact or risk of harm was medium (score of four).
+5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

+5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because it failed to have a FWRA between 26 June 2017 and 10 June 2024, a non-compliant FWRA until 17 October 2024, no P&Ps between 6 October 2011 and 25 June 2017 and no PCPs between 26 June 2017 and 17 October 2024.
+Furthermore, between 26 June 2017 and 30 July 2024, it failed to carry out a CMRA on all six files reviewed and two of those six files also had inadequate source of funds checks.

+5.3 The SRA considers the impact or risk of harm was medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-The firm carries out the majority of its work in conveyancing, with over three quarters in scope of the regulations, which puts it at a greater risk of being used to launder money.
+The firm carries out the majority of its work in conveyancing, which puts it at a greater risk of being used to launder money.
 There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.

-- 5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
-The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate. - 5.5 The SRA agree a fine in the middle of this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs a significant amount of work in-scope of the regulations, but there is no evidence of any harm being caused or an unwillingness to improve.
-Based on the firm's annual domestic turnover, the fine results in a basic penalty of £5,324. - 5.6 The SRA considers that the basic penalty should be reduced by 15%, in terms of mitigation discount, to £4,525.
-This reduction follows the following factors in the Guidance that apply to this case: - a.
-The firm has taken steps to rectify its failures, by taking into account our guidance and producing a compliant CMRA and PCPs, and providing training to staff where necessary in relation to scrutinising source of funds and obtaining appropriate ID&V documentation where necessary. - b.
-The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams. - 5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the fine is £4,525.
+5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
+The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate.

+5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs the majority of its work in-scope of the regulations, but there is no evidence of any harm being caused or an unwillingness to improve.
+Based on the firm's annual domestic turnover, the fine results in a basic penalty of £15,948.

+5.6 The SRA considers that the basic penalty should be reduced by 20%, in terms of mitigation discount, to $\pm 12,759$ .
+This reduction follows the following factors in the Guidance that apply to this case:

+- a.
+The firm has taken steps to rectify its failures, by taking into account our guidance and producing a compliant FWRA, PCPs and CMRA form (including documenting CMRAs on all in-scope files and providing source of funds and source of wealth training to fee earners). - b.
+The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams.

+5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this and the amount of the fine is $\pm 12,759$ .